Negative Partisanship: When Hating the Enemy Replaces Having Principles

 Shanto Iyengar and Sean Westwood demonstrated the behavioral logic in a controlled setting.
 They asked participants to award a scholarship between two applicants with different GPAs and different party affiliations.

 The finding is one of the most unsettling in the modern polarization literature: party identity overwhelms objective merit.
-Participants overwhelmingly selected the co-partisan candidate even when the out-party candidate was more qualified.
+When evaluating candidates, 79.2% of Democrats picked the Democratic applicant and 80% of Republicans picked the Republican—even when the out-party candidate had a significantly higher GPA (4.0 vs 3.5).
+The probability of selecting a more qualified out-party candidate never exceeded 30%.

 This is the microscopic version of a macroscopic democratic problem.
 If party label can override "better candidate" in a scholarship context, it can override "rule of law," "constitutional constraints," and "civil liberties" in a crisis context.